apache/gravitino/docs/getting-started.md

     distribution/package/bin/gravitino.sh start
     ```

-## Installing Apache Hive on AWS or Google Cloud
+## Installing Apache Hive on AWS or Google Cloud Platform

 Installing and configuring Hive can be a little complex.
 If you don't already have Hive setup and running you can use the Docker container Datastrato provide to get Gravitino up and running.